Introduction

-In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour guidelines issued by TUSLA Education Welfare Services, the Board of Management of Rutland National School has adopted the following Anti-Bullying policy within the framework of the school’s overall Code of Behaviour.
-This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013 and the Child Protection Procedures for Primary and Post-Primary Schools 2017, which seek to ensure that children are not at risk of harm whilst they are in school.
+In accordance with the requirements of the Education (Welfare) Act 2000 the Board of Management of Rutland National School has adopted the following Anti-Bullying Policy which fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools and the Child Protection Procedures for Primary and Post-Primary Schools 2023, which seek to ensure that children are not at risk of harm whilst they are in school.

-This Anti-Bullying Policy integrates with and supports a number of other key school policies including…
+This Anti-Bullying Policy supports a number of other important school policies including…

 • Child Safeguarding Statement